aws-samples/aws-appsync-iot-core-realtime-example/README.md

 # aws-appsync-iot-core-realtime-example

-This is an application that demonstrates an iPhone receiving real-time updates from an IoT sensor.
-The solution is built with AWS Mobile and AWS IoT technologies.
+This application demonstrates an iPhone receiving real-time updates from an IoT sensor.
+The solution is built with AWS AppSync and AWS IoT Core technologies.

 ![Image description](images/app.png)